paulwolfe0313/VitaTrack-Health-System/README.md

 Upon startup, the home page will be viewed.

-From here, attempting to navigate to any of the
+From here, attempting to navigate to any of the option will result in a login prompt.

+You should log in with the username "Admin" and password "password".

+From there the main options are: Schedule Appointment, Manage Patients, and Manage Billing.

+Schedule Appointment will allow the user to choose a provider, patient, date, and time frame to schedule an appointment.

+Manage Patients will allow you to view appointments for a patient or view historical records.
+Upon view, appointments can be selected to chart or can be cancelled.

+When a Chart is submitted, a bill is automatically generated.

+Manage Billing can be used to pay bills.

 ## Contributing